 Draws or extracts edges on a volume, and stretch them into planes or volumes.
-Select "Modeling Tab > Generate Panel > the same way as a polyline, right click to end the drawing.
-After the cursor captures the axis is highlighted in yellow, move or enter a value, right click to end, and stretch it into a plane; to stretch it into a volume, continue to move the mouse to stretch or enter a value.
+Select "Modeling Tab > Generate Panel > or enter a value, right click to end, and stretch it into a plane; to stretch it into a volume, continue to move the mouse to stretch or enter a value.